delabassee/odl2021-lab/conclusion.md

 For more information on Java 17, and on the Java platform in general, we encourage you to regularly check [Inside Java](https://inside.java), and to follow [@Java](https://twitter.com/java) on Twitter.
 Moreover, you might also want to listen to the [Inside Java Podcast](https://inside.java/podcast), watch the [JEP Café](https://www.youtube.com/playlist?list=PLX8CzqL3ArzV4BpOzLanxd4bZr46x5e87) and the [Inside Java Newscast](https://www.youtube.com/playlist?list=PLX8CzqL3ArzX8ZzPNjBgji7rznFFiOr58), and have a regular [Sip of Java](https://inside.java/sip/) on us.

+Adn last but not least, make sure to visit [Dev.java](https://dev.java), the Destination for Java developers!

 PS: Do not forget that you now have access to the [Oracle Cloud Free Tier (Always Free)](https://www.oracle.com/cloud/free/)!